Precision Strike Missile Increment 1 Achieves Milestone C Approval

-The U.S. Army’s Precision Strike Missile Increment 1 program achieved Milestone C approval on July 2, 2025, signaling the program’s transition into the Production and Deployment phase.
+Redstone Arsenal, AL – The U.S. Army’s Precision Strike Missile Increment 1 program achieved Milestone C approval on July 2, 2025, signaling the program’s transition into the Production and Deployment phase.
+PrSM Increment 1, designed to neutralize, suppress, or destroy adversary anti-access and area denial capabilities at ranges greater than 400 kilometers, represents a critical advancement in the Army's long-range precision strike capabilities.
+PrSM Increment 1 will replace the Army Tactical Missile System, delivering increased range and lethality to Army field artillery formations.

+"This Milestone C decision is a testament to the hard work and dedication of the entire PrSM team," said Major General Frank Lozano, Program Executive Officer Missiles and Space.
+"PrSM will provide our Soldiers with a critical capability to engage and defeat threats at extended ranges, enhancing our ability to deter aggression and protect our national security."

+PrSM Increment 1's enhanced range and precision will significantly improve the Army's ability to conduct deep strikes and engage high-value targets, contributing to overall battlefield dominance.

 |Date Taken: